immense/Remotely/README.md

 docker run -d --name remotely --restart unless-stopped -p 5000:5000 -v /var/www/remotely:/remotely-data immybot/remotely:latest
 ```

+## HTTPS Configuration
+When using HTTPS with a reverse proxy (e.g. Caddy or Nginx), be sure to set `RedirectToHttps` to `true` (which is the default) in `appsettings.json`.
+This is needed for the server to set the correct scheme when embedding the server URL in the clients.
+The scheme is supposed to be updated by the ForwardedHeaders feature, but it doesn't appear to be working in some scenarios.

 ## After Installation
 - Data for Remotely will be saved in `/var/www/remotely/` within two files: appsettings.json and Remotely.db.